AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 int32 skip
 ```

-Number of invitations to skip
+Number of invitations to skip.

 ```csharp
 [FromQuery]